-Just like with any tax deduction, you’ll need to spend money to save money.
+Like any tax deduction, you’ll need to spend money to save money.
 Section 179 is not reason alone to make a capital purchase.
-However, for medical professionals who are focused on improving patient outcomes by investing in the latest technologies and innovations, Section 179 gives you an added reason to reach those goals before the end of 2022.
+However, for medical professionals focused on improving patient outcomes by investing in the latest technologies and innovations, Section 179 gives you an added reason to reach those goals before the end of 2023.

-Because every medical professional and practice is different, it’s always a good idea to speak with your tax advisor for more information and tax-related advice.
+Because every medical professional and practice differs, speaking with your tax advisor for more information and advice is always a good idea.
 Interested in learning more about EPAT/ESWT/EMTT devices and integrating this innovative technology into your practice for improved patient outcomes?
-Contact us at any time.
+Contact us today!

-CuraMedix, the leading U.S. distributor of STORZ Medical devices, provides its partners with exceptional customer service, marketing guidance and technical support.
-The CuraMedix portfolio of products includes the radial pressure wave and focused shock wave devices and now MAGNETTOLITH, an EMTT device.
+CuraMedix, the leading U.S. distributor of STORZ Medical devices, provides its partners with exceptional customer service, marketing guidance, and technical support.
+The CuraMedix portfolio of products includes the radial pressure wave and focused shockwave devices, and now MAGNETOLITH, the new EMTT device.